Critical thinking is disobedient, not correct

 Let me take, with humble caution, my own example:

-Before reasoning well and usefully, your critical thinking sets the very ground on which you will judge, the one often taken as obvious; a critical approach checks finds or even gives shared meaning, clarifies what things are for you, from your angle, points at the essential for you and for the other people involved.
+Before reasoning well and usefully, your critical thinking sets the very ground on which you will judge, the one often taken as obvious; a critical approach checks finds or even invents and proposes shared meaning, clarifies what things are for you, from your angle, points at the essential for you and for the other people involved.
 It chooses the rules.
 It elaborates your truth, the beliefs based on which you will judge.
 Ahead of applying properly prescribed criteria, your critical sense will choose what criteria to apply.

-Imagine a world where you can only dislike or reject something, where you can manifest your taste, follow your preference or vote, only after proving that your thinking is in full conformity, scientifically grounded and logically correct.
+Imagine a world where you can only dislike, doubt or reject something, where you can manifest your taste, follow your preference or vote, only after proving that your thinking is in full conformity, scientifically grounded and logically correct.
 See how absurd it is!
 Therefore, you should not postpone your critical drive until you master prescribed method, even with a risk to be mistaken.

 The books on “critical thinking” are full of eye-opening procedures, skills, logical rules and examples of fallacies, very useful, valuable, true, vital to learn from, but, let me repeat, if you just follow the literal rules, your thinking will remain uncritical.
 Is critical thinking a mere inspection or arguments and detection of faults?
 Advancing by the book?
 Censoring your own thinking as you censor somebody else's arguments?
 Taking distance from yourself?
 This is misleading.
 Where is the method to challenge things, received ideas, the world?
 Sometimes I wonder if the authors ever questioned what they want critical thinking to achieve: change the world or tame the mind?